question

 Quickly browse the latest questions and answers

 check the detailsHey there!
-I totally get the pressure you're under - a mysterious PLC error shutting down production every 3 ...
+I can feel your stress - staring at a mysterious PLC error code while the production line is hemorrhaging ...

 check the details